Ivan-Klabucar/AVSP/README.md

-# Analysis of Large Datasets
+# Analysis of Massive Datasets – ID 222942

+### University of Zagreb – Faculty of Electrical Engineering and Computing

-Lab assignments for Analysis of Large Datasets
+Lab assignments for Analysis of Massive Datasets